Where kids learn to handle money

 Monitor progress, set goals, approve milestones.
 Opens family conversations, not replaces them.

-Saving, budgeting, credit, debt, investing and taxes introduced progressively and age appropriately.
+Saving, budgeting, credit, debt, investing, taxes and cryptocurrency introduced progressively and age appropriately.

 After completing the journey, users unlock their first real bank account.